Topics The First Neglected Tropical Diseases Student Contest and Online Event on World NTD Day 2024

 NTD Day First Neglected Tropical Disease Student Contest

 The "First Neglected Tropical Diseases Student Contest" has two categories: A category for students to present NTDs in an easy-to-understand video of 3 minutes or less, and B category for students to submit proposals on issues related to NTDs and what we can do in 1,300 words or less.
 The entries were open to students from junior high school to graduate school.
-The NTD sub-group members discussed and selected one of the most appealing entries in accordance with the message, "We want to deliver drugs and thoughts together," which represents the selection criteria for the JAPIA Award.
+The JPMA also co-sponsored this first attempt, and in accordance with the message of the JPMA award selection criteria, "We want to deliver drugs and thoughts together," the NTD sub-group members discussed and selected one of the most appealing entries.

 Student Contest Final Judging (January 27, 2024)